“Imitation is the first instinct of the awakening mind.”

 The importance of her insights is reflected in their similarity to educational principles generated by today’s modern psychological research and neuroscience.

 The knowledge that children educated in Montessori schools achieve at least equivalent and often better outcomes than children in other schools, not only academically, but also socially.
-Find list of current scientific research on the outcomes of a Montessori education here.

 A curriculum which fully meets the requirements of the National Curriculum in the UK and which goes well beyond this in many subjects.
 It will also be authorized by the Spanish authorities as an international school in Spain.